kifah-s/Fundamentals_Of_Programming/Gammal_Tech Academy/Core_Courses/2_C++_Programming_Language/Les_17_C++_Set_Pair_ID/Exercises/README.md

 2 : National ID Program for Citizens..
 In most countries, each person has a different national number from the other person
-Required: Write a program that records the name and national number of a number of citizens and prints them arranged according to the national number of each person
+Required: Write a program that records the name and national number of a number of citizens and prints them arranged according to the national number of each person.